-See below for exhibitions at Doncaster Museum and Art Gallery and links to forthcoming exhibitions, art history lectures and life drawing sessions.
+See below for exhibitions at Doncaster Museum and Art Gallery and links to forthcoming events, art history lectures and life drawing sessions.

 Art History Lectures by Rachel Holland-Hargreaves

 Lectures start at 10.30 am and last for an hour and a half.
 Each lecture costs £5 to be paid at the museum reception and includes refreshments.
-There is no need to book, just turn up on the day and prepare to be educated and inspired.
+There is no need to book, just turn up on the day.

 Dates and topics: